An Adventurer’s Guide to the Grampians: Where to Eat, Drink, Stay and Play

 For delicious food and local wines, venture out to Dunkeld’s shining culinary star, the Royal Mail Hotel.
 The mint-hued Art Deco building houses Wickens, a mesmerising open kitchen that serves a daily changing menu, all sourced from Australia’s largest working kitchen garden.
 The public bar and wine cellar make this mainstay an absolute must.

 You don’t get much fresher than straight from the farm itself, and Red Rock Olives’ farm gate café is all about the best of fresh.
 Serving up the best local and seasonal produce from their expansive olive grove, food lovers are in for a treat with their array of moreish delights.
 The café has implemented a ‘Backyard Trading’ concept, allowing local and small-scale growers to donate their produce, so you’ll get to sample all the unique flavours of the area.

 Who doesn’t love a good bakery?
 For all of your baked goods, look no further than Waack’s Bakery — an award-winning bakery store located in Stawell.
 Don’t believe us?
 There’s even a cabinet full of trophies to prove it.
 And should you need more proof, just go ahead and try either their vanilla slice, hot cross buns, or meat and gourmet pies.

 172/168 Barkly St, Ararat

-After a hard day mountain trekking, cool down with a nice cool treat from Coolas Ice Creamery.
-Take your pick from classics like peppermint choc-chip and hokey pokey, to more adventurous flavours like rock-salt caramel and Baileys.
+After a hard day of mountain trekking, cool down with a nice cool treat from Coolas Ice Creamery.
+Take your pick from classics like peppermint choc-chip and hokey pokey to more adventurous flavours like rock-salt caramel and Baileys.
 This ice creamery also caters for extra hungry hikers with cheesy hot dogs, toasted waffles, coffee, sundaes and hot potatoes.

 97 Grampians Rd, Halls